Lowest Mortgage Rate in Canada. Starting from 2.99%

 Trump's Tariff Threats – The Latest News

-• 10% tariffs on energy, such as oil, electricity and natural gas
+• 10% tariffs on Canadian energy (oil, electricity and natural gas)

-Will Canadian inter-provincial trade restrictions fall due to Trump's trade ruckus?
-That could be a nicely positive development for our economy.
+Some good news?
+Canadian inter-provincial trade restrictions are already starting to fall away, a positive development for our economy.

 Dates for tariffs are subject to frequent changes.
 In the meantime, the U.S. trade dispute isn't going away and will continue to evolve.
 Stay tuned.